FOR A GREENER TOMORROW.

 - NO takeout containers, Styrofoam packaging, Styrofoam cups and Styrofoam food containers.
 This plastic has been expanded with air and is very fragile.
 It breaks apart into tiny pieces during the sorting process.

-- NO hangers, durable plastic or toys.
+- NO hangers or plastic toys.

 - NO cat litter containers and 5-gallon buckets.
 These items are too large to be included.
 Consider reuse before placing them in the trash.